aldawsarir/Vortex/README.md

 Smart classroom deployment

 📚 Academic Contribution

 Vortex demonstrates how AI can:

-✔ Reduce cognitive overload
+Reduce cognitive overload

-✔ Enhance comprehension
+Enhance comprehension

-✔ Increase engagement
+Increase engagement

-✔ Support modern learning ecosystems
+Support modern learning ecosystems

-Bridging traditional education with intelligent digital learning.
+It bridges the gap between traditional education and intelligent digital learning.

 📜 License

 Academic research project – educational use permitted.

 ✨ Acknowledgment

 We dedicate this work to students, researchers, and educators seeking smarter ways to learn.

 “And say: My Lord, increase me in knowledge.”
 Quran 20:114

-<p align="center"> 🌟 Built with passion for AI & Education 🌟 </p> ```